 Learning how to solve a problem is an important skill in life.
-Sometimes, it may look like adults solve their problems without thinking about them.
+Sometimes, it may look like adults solve problems without thinking about it too much.
 But that is not so.
 Before adults make a decision, they follow some steps.
 You can follow the same steps when you run into a problem.

 Look at the steps for problem solving.
-What icons or images can you draw to help you remember each step?
+Draw and color pictures that will help you remember each of the steps.

 Think about a problem you have had or are having right now.
-How can you to solve your problem? use the steps Try out the steps.
+How can you use the ste to solve your problem?
+Try out the steps.
 How did it go?
 Did you solve the problem?